bosun-ai/swiftide/README.md

 ## Contributing

-Swiftide is in an very early stage and we are aware that we do lack features for the wider community.
+Swiftide is in a very early stage and we are aware that we do lack features for the wider community.
 Contributions are very welcome. :tada:

 If you have a great idea, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!